Josseyo/Salon/README.md

 ## Future Features
 Planned features for future updates.

+**Integrate Real-Time Updates:**
+   - Use JavaScript to dynamically update the total cost and any other relevant information as the quantity is adjusted so that the updates are smooth and do not require page refreshes.
+   -  Automatically remove events when date of event has passed

 ## Tools & Technologies Used
 List of tools and technologies utilized in the project.